SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 I knock on Rarity's door again, this time harder.

-Come on, Rarity, I need to get these feelings off my chest.
+==Come on, Rarity, I need to get these feelings off my chest.==

 Rarity answers the door almost immediately after.
-She looks worse for ware, her mane has stray hairs and a hairbrush hanging from it.
+She looks worse for wear, her mane has stray hairs and a hairbrush hanging from it.
 Her makeup was half-running down her face, probably from crying.
 Her coat looks like it could use a good brushing.

 She probably doesn't think it, but even now, in this state, she is the most beautiful mare I've seen.